offen/offen/docs/docs/offen-fair-web-analytics/running-offen/test-drive.md

 # Test drive

-If you just want to experiment with Offen or give it a quick test drive, you can run the application in demo mode.
+If you just want to experiment with Offen Fair Web Analytics or give it a quick test drive, you can run the application in demo mode.

 Open your terminal and type: